RADIOLOGY WORKFLOW SOLUTIONS

 Data Protection Information for Visitors to Our Website

 Thank you for visiting our website and for your interest in our company and our services.
-We respect your privacy and ensure the protection of your personal data by processing your personal data in accordance with the contents of these data protection regulations and the applicable data protection laws.
+We respect your privacy and ensure the protection of your personal data by processing it in accordance with the contents of these data protection regulations and the applicable data protection laws.

 You can visit our website without telling us who you are.
-In order to be able to display our websites, you are only obliged to provide the data transmitted by your browser to our server (see “Logfiles”).
-Further personal data will only be stored if you voluntarily enter it on the website or use corresponding functions, e.g. when entering it via our contact forms or registering for our newsletter.
+For the purpose of displaying our websites, you are only obliged to provide the data transmitted by your browser to our server (see “Log Files”).
+Further personal data will only be stored if you provide it voluntarily on the website or use corresponding functions, e.g., when using our contact forms or registering for our newsletter.

 Newsletter and Contact

-If you subscribe to our electronic newsletter, you consent to the storage of your name and e-mail address for the purpose of sending the newsletter (Art.
-6 Par.
-1 p.
+By subscribing to our electronic newsletter, you consent to the storage of your name and email address for the purpose of sending the newsletter (Art.
+6 para.
+1 s.
 1 lit. a GDPR).
-This data will not be passed on to third parties.
-You can revoke your newsletter consent for the future and thus terminate your newsletter subscription at any time (note in the newsletter).
+In the context of e-mailings, we employ the services of the company SC-Networks GmbH, Würmstraße 4, 82319 Starnberg, Germany (order processing).
+The aforementioned data will not be passed on to third parties.
+You can withdraw your consent to receive our newsletter in the future and thus terminate your newsletter subscription at any time (information included in the newsletter).

-If you have consented to this (Art.
-6 Par.
-1 p.
-1 lit. a GDPR), we determine whether you have opened the newsletter, which topics of the newsletter you have clicked on and which downloads you have made.
+If you have given your consent (Art.
+6 para.
+1 s.
+1 lit. a GDPR), we determine whether you have opened the newsletter, which topics of the newsletter you have clicked on, and which downloads you have made.
 The evaluation of your newsletter user behavior enables us to send you targeted information about your interests in the future.
-We store this information until consent is revoked.
+We store this information until you withdraw your consent.

 You can enter your personal data on our website to contact us.
-Only the data marked with an asterisk are mandatory.
-Providing further data may be helpful for the processing of your request, but it is not mandatory (voluntary data).
-With your consent, these data are used and stored exclusively for the purpose of processing your message (Art.
-6 Par.
-1 p.
+Only data marked with an asterisk is mandatory.
+Providing further data may be helpful for the processing of your request, but it is not mandatory (optional).
+With your consent, the data is used and stored exclusively for the purpose of processing your message (Art.
+6 para.
+1 s.
 1 lit. a GDPR).
-A use for other purposes or a passing on to third parties does not take place, unless you agree expressly (consent).
+A use for other purposes or a passing on to third parties does not take place unless you explicitely agree (consent).

 Cookies

-Cookies are very small text files used by internet pages, which your browser stores on your device and which can provide us or a third party with certain information.
+Cookies are very small files used by web pages and stored on your device by your browser, which can provide us or a third party with certain information.

 Transient cookies are automatically deleted when you close your browser.
-This includes in particular the session cookies.
-These store a so-called session ID, with which different requests of your browser can be assigned to the common session.
+This includes, in particular, session cookies.
+These save a so-called session ID, which allows various requests from your browser to be alloated to a common session.
 This will allow your device to be recognized when you return to our website.
 Session cookies are deleted when you log out or close your browser.

 Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
-In contrast to transient cookies, deletion does not occur automatically when the browser is closed.
+In contrast to transient cookies, persistant cookies are not automatically deleted when the browser is closed.
 You can delete cookies at any time in the security settings of your browser.

-Information on cookies that are set when you visit our website and which are necessary for the technical operation of the website, can be found in our cookie banner under the category “Essential”.
+Information on cookies that are set when you visit our website and that are necessary for the technical operation of the website is listed in our cookie banner under the category “Essential”.

-There is a storage of or access to further information on your terminal device, which is not absolutely necessary to provide a service explicitly requested by the user.
-The storage or access is only carried out if you give your consent (Art.
+Moreover, further information is stored on or accessed from your terminal device, that is not strictly necessary to provide the service explicitly requested by the user.
+The information is only stored or accessed if you give your consent (Art.
 6 para.
-1 p.
+1 s.
 1 lit. a GDPR and §25 para.
 1 TTDSG).
-Details on the type of information, purpose of processing, storage period of the information as well as on possible recipients of the data are provided in the further course of this data protection declaration.
+For details on the type of information, purpose of processing, storage period of the information, and possible recipients of the data,please refer to the following section of this privacy statement.

-You can set your browser so that it generally does not accept cookies or only certain cookies are stored or not stored.
+You can adjust your browser settings to prevent it from accepting cookies or to only save or not save certain cookies.
 You can find more information on this in the help system of your browser.
 If your browser rejects all cookies, it is possible that not all functions of this website can be used.

 Fan Pages

-In order to provide customers, partners or otherwise interested parties with up-to-date information and to get in contact with them, we operate so-called “fan pages” on the following social networks in addition to our own website: Facebook, Twitter, LinkedIn, XING, Vimeo, Youtube.
+In order to provide customers, partners or otherwise interested parties with up-to-date information and to get in contact with them, we operate so-called “fan pages” on the following social networks in addition to our own website: Facebook, Instagram, LinkedIn, XING, Youtube, and Vimeo.

-The data processing is carried out by the provider of the social media platform.
-Data processing outside the European Union cannot be excluded.
+The data processing operations are carried out by the provider of the social media platform.
+Data processing outside the European Union cannot be ruled out.
 The provider of the platform may provide us with aggregated usage data, but we do not have access to personal data if you only visit the fan page.

 The legal basis for data processing is Art.
 6 para.
 1 lit. f GDPR.
-In the case of consent in the form of an opt-in (“check mark”, “activate button”) or any other form of obtaining consent, the legal basis is Art.
+In the case of consent in the form of an opt-in (“tick checkbox”, “click button”) or any other form of obtaining consent, the legal basis is Art.
 6 para.
 1 lit. a GDPR.
-Consent may be revoked at any time without giving reasons to the person to whom it was given, with effect for the future.
+Consent may be withdrawn at any time without stating any reasons to the person to whom it was given, with effect for the future.

-Since data processing is carried out by the provider of the platform, we recommend that you contact the respective provider of the platform for your rights to information, correction, deletion, data portability and objection concerning your visit to our fan page.
-Of course, we will support you in exercising your rights if necessary.
+Since data processing is carried out by the provider of the platform, we recommend that you contact the respective provider of the platform for your rights to access, rectification, deletion, data portability, and objection regarding your visit to our fan page.
+Of course, we will support you in exercising your rights when needed.

-In addition, cookies may be set on your end device.
-For the purposes and legal basis for the use of cookies, please refer to “Cookies” in this privacy policy or to the privacy policy of the platform provider.
+In addition, cookies may be set on your device.
+For the purposes and legal basis for the use of cookies, please refer to “Cookies” in this privacy statement or to the privacy statement of the platform provider.

-Each time you access our site, we collect the following information about your computer: the IP address of your computer, the request from your browser and the time of this request.
+Each time you access our website, we collect the following information about your computer: the IP address of your computer, the request from your browser, and the time of this request.
 In addition, the status and the amount of data transferred are recorded within the scope of this request, as well as product and version information about the browser used and the operating system of your computer.
-We also record the website from which our page was accessed.
-The IP address of your computer is only stored for the duration of your use of the website and is then immediately deleted or made anonymous by shortening it.
+We further record the website from which our site was accessed.
+The IP address of your computer is only stored for the duration of your visit to the website and is then immediately deleted or made anonymous by shortening it.
 The remaining data is stored for a limited period of time.
-We use this data for the operation of our website, in particular to detect and eliminate errors on the website, to determine the utilization of the website and to make adjustments or improvements (legal basis: Art.
+We use this data for the operation of our website, in particular to detect and eliminate errors, determine the level of utilization of the website, and make adjustments or improvements (legal basis: Art.
 6 para.
-1 sentence 1 f GDPR).
+1 s.
+1 f GDPR).

 Google Analytics